HugoSalt/hugosalt.github.io/process_book/process_book.md

 ![./mockup.jpg](./mockup.jpg)

 This allow the user to follow our story by just scrolling a single page, yet still having the left menu for quick access to any particular section.
-Furthermore this kind of navigation is adapted to all form factors (phone, tablets,desktops)
+Furthermore this kind of navigation is adapted to all form factors (phone, tablets,desktops).

+Also we will use [FlexBox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) to structure our page in a responsive way.

 # About the data